pawachter/syclops/README.md

 Before you install `Syclops`, ensure you have the following prerequisites:

-- ✅ **Tested Python Versions**
-    - Python 3.9 – 3.11
+- Python version 3.9 or higher.
-- ❌ Not yet compatible with Python 3.12+

 We recommend using a virtual environment to avoid potential package conflicts.
 Below are instructions for setting up with `virtualenv` and `conda`.